adyshake/dotfiles-windows/README.md

 > The scripts will install Chocolatey & scoop if necessary.

-This is to get Beeminder
+This is to get Beeminder off my ass.

 ## Thanks to…